goatshriek/stumpless/docs/benchmark.md

 tests at once, or just the name of the executable if you only want to measure a single module.

+Performance tests are NOT intended to be an absolute measurement of the performance of a function or the library as a whole.
+They are only useful for measuring the relative performance between two versions of code on the same machine in the same environment.
+This is why you will not see performance test results posted in any documentation.
+The results are only useful when compared to one another, typically during development of some change.

 ## Walkthrough: Improving `stumpless_copy_element`

 Walking through a benchmarking improvement change from beginning to end